gilbox/react-spark-scroll/README.md

 # [demo](http://gilbox.github.io/react-spark-scroll/examples/demo/demo.html)

-Documentation still needs to be updated, in the meantime checkout the [demo](http://gilbox.github.io/react-spark-scroll/examples/demo/demo.html) and the [source code](https://github.com/gilbox/react-spark-scroll/blob/master/examples/demo/app.js).
+You can read all of the documentation below, but first checkout the [demo](http://gilbox.github.io/react-spark-scroll/examples/demo/demo.html) and the [source code](https://github.com/gilbox/react-spark-scroll/blob/master/examples/demo/app.js).
 It's so declarative you might not even need documentation ;-)